Understanding the householder solar panel consumer: A Markovian model and its societal implications: Scenario analysis

 \subsection{Scenario I}

-The first Scenario simulates two alternative PV system price developments.
+The first scenario simulates two alternatives for the development of PV system prices.
 The two alternatives are based on an optimistic and a pessimistic outlook regarding future PV market development from the consumers' perspective.
-The ``high" PV system price alternative is obtained by increasing the PV system prices by $50\%$.
-The ``low" one is obtained by decreasing the PV system prices by $50\%$.
-Again, as our model lacks realism over 2020-2023, we will not compare numerical simulations with actual data.
+We obtain the ``high" PV system price alternative by increasing the PV system prices by $50\%$.
+On the other hand, we get the ``low" one by decreasing the PV system prices by $50\%$.
+Again, our model lacks realism over 2020-2023, so we will not compare numerical simulations with actual data.
 Figure \ref{fig:fut_prices} collects the results.
 There is a clear difference relative to the Baseline scenario.
-A reduction in the investment costs leads to an increase in the total number of adopters of $17.34\%$ \textit{w.r.t} the reference case at the end of the simulation period.
-In contrast, an increase in the investment cost slows the deployment process by $12.98 \%$ \textit{w.r.t.} the Baseline scenario.
-This result is not surprising since it has been shown that the economic profitability of the investment is the most influential criterion in the adoption decision.
-It is actually the criteria that enable the transition from ``Planner" to ``Green ."
-As a result, an increase (resp. a decrease) in the investment costs leads to a decrease (resp. an increase) in the payback period, in this case of two years; see Figure \ref{fig:fut_prices}, \textit{Top Panel}.
-Another parameter that most influence the investment's economic profitability is the governmental support scheme, which characterizes Scenario II in the following subsection.
+A reduction in the investment costs leads to an increase in the total number of adopters of $17\%$ ca w.r.t the reference case at the end of the simulation period.
+In contrast, an increase in the investment cost slows the deployment process by $9 \%$ ca w.r.t. the Baseline scenario.
+This result is not surprising since the economic profitability of the investment is one of the most influential criteria in the adoption decision; the criteria enables the transition from ``Planner" to ``Green".
+As a result, an increase (resp. a decrease) in the investment costs leads to a reduction (resp. an increase) in the payback period, in this case of two years; see Figure \ref{fig:fut_prices}, \textit{Top Panel}.
+Another parameter that most influences the investment's economic profitability is the governmental support scheme, which characterizes Scenario II in the following subsection.

 \begin{remark} We observe that introducing a carbon tax will produce an effect similar to that induced by the increase in initial investment.
 The introduction of a carbon tax would imply an increase in both prices $p_{purchase}$, $p_{sell}$, and thus $R_{save}$.
 This fact would make installing photovoltaics even more profitable and increase the number of adopters. \end{remark}